minprog/prog-project/20 Reference/12 Github/10 Repository Setup.md

 ## Learning Git

 Are you new to Git?
 Best to head over to [Code School](https://www.codeschool.com/courses/try-git) and do their Git course immediately!
+For reference, try the [Simple Guide](http://rogerdudler.github.io/git-guide/).

 ## Creating a new repository